JANDER4824/JANDER4824/README.md

 ## 👨‍💻 About Me

-I’m a Cybersecurity Engineer student with a strong focus on **offensive security**, **network infrastructure**, and **low-level automation**.
+I’m a Cybersecurity Engineer student with a strong focus on **offensive security**, **network infrastructure**, and **Bash and Python scripting for infrastructure automation, including CI/CD pipelines, Ansible, and custom task runners.

+**.
 I thrive on structured problem-solving, rapid skill acquisition, and delivering clean, maintainable solutions.

 - 🔍 Analytical mindset & logical approach
 - 🤖 Hands-on experience with scripting, Linux and network auditing